-- Turbines falling in the risk Class 5.0 and above should be moved into lower risk classes (uncoloured portions in Figure 15). - Turbines falling into Class 4.5 must be mitigated with patterned/striped-blades or SDOD. - Turbines in Class 4 and below do not require mitigation unless the following occurs:. - Should any turbines kill one Critically Endangered/Endangered Red Data species per year they must be (retro)fitted with some form of mitigation (striped blade, or SDOD, or hourly/daily/seasonal curtailment) to reduce fatalities to negligible level.
+- Turbines falling in the risk Class 5.0 and above should be moved into lower risk classes (uncoloured portions in Figure 14). - Turbines falling into Class 4.5 must be mitigated with either patterned/striped-blades or SDOD. - Turbines in Class 4 and below without mitigation. - Should any turbines kill one Critically Endangered/Endangered/Vulnerable Red Data species per year they must be (retro-)fitted with some form of mitigation (patterned blade, SDOD, hourly/daily/seasonal curtailment) to reduce fatalities to negligible level.
 This mitigation is recommended because it is essential that an immediate response is forthcoming.
-This covers, in particular, Black Harrier, a species for which population viability modelling indicates that we cannot afford to lose even one more adult bird (Cervantes et al. 2022). - For other Red Data species (Vulnerable and Near Threatened) and other collision-prone species a specific response and bird fatality threshold must be discussed and implemented within 30 days by an avifauna specialist appropriate to the rarity (and population viability) of the species involved. - Ideally this should be a separate and adaptive management plan for the site prior to construction.
+This covers, in particular, Black Harrier, a species for which population viability modelling indicates that we cannot afford to lose even one more adult bird (Cervantes et al. 2022). - For other Red Data species (Near Threatened) and other collision-prone species a specific response and bird fatality threshold must be discussed and implemented within 30 days by an avifauna specialist appropriate to the rarity (and population viability) of the species involved. - Ideally this should be a separate and adaptive management plan for the site prior to construction.
 This policy could be included as an annexure to the operational EMP for the WEF.
 Most importantly, this plan should identify the number of bird fatalities of Priority species which will trigger a management response, the appropriate response, and timelines for such responses.
-Fatalities of Priority bird species are usually rare events (but with very high consequences) so such fatalities should be responded to timeously and as they occur.
-It is, therefore, important to have a threshold policy in place to proactively assist adaptive management. - Given the extensive modelling of risk by the CRM, based on a data set collected in a high species-richness and abundance year, resulting in the re-location of all turbines outside the high-risk areas by the client, the likelihood that fatalities will occur is low, and these additional mitigations are unlikely to be required.
+Fatalities of Priority bird species are usually rare events (but with very high consequences) so such fatalities should be responded to immediately and as they occur.
+It is, therefore, important to have a threshold policy in place to proactively assist adaptive management. - Given the extensive modelling of risk by the CRM/FRM, based on a data set collected in a high speciesrichness and abundance year, resulting in the re-location of all turbines outside the high-risk areas by the client, the likelihood that fatalities will occur is low, and these additional mitigations are unlikely to be required.